deeprapid/angular-respondr/README.md

 ```

 ### Include angular-respondr in your index page:
-The final step is to add angular-respondr and its dependencies to your index page. angular-respondr also requires that you include Respondr Analytics, as follows:
+The final step is to add angular-respondr to your index page. angular-respondr also requires that you include Respondr Analytics, as follows:

 ```
 <script type="text/javascript">